- How is acute myeloid leukemia treated?

 As noted earlier, adult acute myeloid leukemia (AML) is not a single disease.
 It is really a group of related diseases, and patients with different subtypes of AML can have different outlooks and responses to treatment.

 Once AML has been diagnosed, your cancer care team will discuss your treatment options with you.
-Your options may be affected by the AML subtype and lab tests of the leukemia cells, as well as certain other prognostic factors (described in the section “How is acute myeloid leukemia classified?”), as well as your overall state of health.
+Your options may be affected by the AML subtype and lab tests of the leukemia cells, as well as certain other prognostic factors (described in “How is acute myeloid leukemia classified?”), as well as your overall state of health.

 Several types of treatment may be used for people with AML.
 The main treatment for AML is chemotherapy, sometimes followed by a stem cell transplant.
 Other drugs (besides standard chemotherapy drugs) may also be used to treat people with acute promyelocytic leukemia (APL).
 Surgery and radiation therapy may be used in special circumstances.

 It’s important to discuss all of your treatment options and their possible side effects with your doctors to help make the decision that best fits your needs.
 It’s also very important to ask questions if there is anything you’re not sure about.
-You can find some good questions to ask in the section “What should you ask your doctor about acute myeloid leukemia?”
+You can find some good questions to ask in “What should you ask your doctor about acute myeloid leukemia?”

 In most cases AML can progress rapidly, so it is important to start treatment as soon as possible after the diagnosis is made.

 Thinking about taking part in a clinical trial

 Clinical trials are carefully controlled research studies that are done to get a closer look at promising new treatments or procedures.
 Clinical trials are one way to get state-of-the art cancer treatment.
 In some cases they may be the only way to get access to newer treatments.
 They are also the best way for doctors to learn better methods to treat cancer.
 Still, they are not right for everyone.